RozninPotrick/Rose-Project/README.md

 ## Intellij Idea and How to Install

-   Intellij Idea is a cross-platform integrated development that is designed to develpo applications written in JVM based languages like Java and Kotlin.
-JetBrains has developed this java IDE.
+   Intellij Idea is a type of development enviroment popularly used and designed to develop applications written in JVM based languages like Java,Ruby,Kotlin etc. JetBrains has developed this java IDE.
 It is supported on all operating systems like Windows, Mac, Linux.

 #### Steps to install Intellij Idea